-What insurance should I purchase for my sustainable farm?
+What insurance should I purchase for my farm or ranch?
 How much insurance do I need?

 The last thing you want is to be stuck with no insurance if a catastrophic incident occurs; even worse is to be stuck with no coverage despite having insurance!
-This tip sheet discusses risk and return when seeking insurance for your farm operation.
+This guide discusses risk and return when seeking insurance for your operation.
 Ultimately, only you can decide on the best approach for the present and future stability of your farm business.